-The following table presents information as of December 31, 2021 with respect to compensation plans under which shares of our common stock may be issued.
+The following table presents information as of December 31, 2022 with respect to compensation plans under which shares of our common stock may be issued.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights(#) Weighted-average exercise price of outstanding options, warrants and rights(\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) (#) (a) (b) (c) Equity compensation plans approved by security holders (1) 3,460,295 28.84 4,520,291 Equity compensation plans not approved by security holders Total 3,460,295 28.84 4,520,291
+Plan category Number of securities to be issued upon exercise of outstanding options, vesting of restricted stock units, warrants and rights(#) Weighted-average exercise price of outstanding options, restricted stock units, warrants and rights(\$) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column(a)) (#) (a) (b) (c) Equity compensation plans approved by security holders (1)(2) 4,702,051 25.03 2,297,242 Equity compensation plans not approved by security holders Total 4,702,051 25.03 2,297,242

-Includes our 2006 Equity Incentive Plan, 2017 Equity Incentive Plan and our 2017 Employee Stock Purchase Plan, and excludes purchase rights accruing under our 2017 Employee Stock Purchase Plan.
+(1) Includes our 2006 Equity Incentive Plan, 2017 Equity Incentive Plan and our 2017 Employee Stock Purchase Plan, and excludes purchase rights accruing under our 2017 Employee Stock Purchase Plan.

-2) We have ceased issuing awards under our Amended and Restated 2006 Equity Incentive Plan as of the effective date of our 2017 Equity Incentive Plan.
+(2) We have ceased issuing awards under our Amended and Restated 2006 Equity Incentive Plan as of the effective date of our 2017 Equity Incentive Plan.
 Any shares of common stock that are subject to outstanding awards under the 2006 Equity Incentive Plan that are issuable upon the exercise of stock options that expire or become unexercisable for any reason without having been exercised in full will generally be available for future grant and issuance under our 2017 Equity Incentive Plan.
-In addition, the number of shares reserved for issuance under our 2017 Equity Incentive Plan increased automatically by 4% on January 1, 2022 and will increase automatically on the first day of January of each of 2023 through 2028 by the number of shares equal to 4% of the total outstanding shares of our common stock as of the immediately preceding December 31 or a lower number approved by our board of directors or compensation committee.
-There are 1,528,496 shares of common stock available for issuance under the 2017 Employee Stock Purchase Plan and will increase automatically on the first day of January of each of 2023 through 2028 by the number of shares equal to 1% of the total outstanding shares of our common stock as of the immediately preceding December 31 or a lower number approved by our board of directors or compensation committee.
+In addition, the number of shares reserved for issuance under our 2017 Equity Incentive Plan increased automatically by 4% on January 1, 2023 and will increase automatically on the first day of January of each of 2023 through 2028 by the number of shares equal to 4% of the total outstanding shares of our common stock available for issuance under the 2017 Employee Stock Purchase Plan and will increase automatically on the first day of January of each of 2023 through 2028 by the number of shares equal to 1% of the total outstanding shares of our common stock as of the immediately preceding December 31 or a lower number approved by our board of directors or compensation committee.